Brian Gaynor Initiatives

 Open to NZ journalists, writers, editors, & news organisations

 The purpose of this award is to promote excellent and well-informed business writing and journalism in New Zealand.
-This award is available to journalists, writers, editors, and news organisations from various media formats, such as text, audio, photography, and short-form videos.
-It is not necessary for applicants to be actively involved in business reporting, but their proposal must be relevant to economic, financial, or business matters.
+It is not necessary for applicants in either category to be actively involved in business reporting, but their proposal must be relevant to economic, financial, or business matters.

 Grant: